 Is Kontoo really free?

 Yes, Kontoo is free to use.
-There is no forced trial that locks afterwards, and the app does not fund itself through advertising or by selling your data.
+There is no forced trial that locks afterwards, and the app is completely ad-free.

 Do I have to register or create an account?